manicinc/magiclogger/README.md

 ## Features

-- 🎨 **Rich Terminal Styling** - Colors, bold, italic, underline and more with terminal capability detection
+- 🎨 **Rich Styling** - Colors, bold, italic, underline in both terminal and browser console
 - 🔄 **Universal Log Method** - Single method with flexible level support
-- 📊 **Progress Bars & Tables** - Visualize data and progress directly in your terminal
+- 📊 **Progress Bars & Tables** - Visualize data and progress directly in your terminal or browser
-- 📝 **File Logging** - Automatic log file rotation and retention
+- 📝 **Output Persistence** - File logging in Node.js and localStorage in browsers
 - 🔌 **Extensive Compatibility** - Drop-in replacement for console, Winston, Bunyan, Pino, and custom loggers
 - 🔗 **Link Preservation** - Automatically detects and preserves formatting of URLs and file paths
 - 🧩 **Custom Styling** - Apply colors and styles to specific parts of messages
 - ⚡ **Zero Config** - Works out of the box with sensible defaults
 - 📦 **Zero Dependencies** - No external packages required
+- 🌐 **Environment Awareness** - Auto-detects Node.js or browser environment
+- 🧵 **Multiple Module Formats** - ESM, CommonJS, and TypeScript declarations

 ## Installation